 Part-time and full-time dependent or independent undergraduate students are eligible.
 However, the grant is limited to U.S. citizens and permanent residents.
 If you plan to enroll in a program which does not require a high school diploma or GED, you must take the College Placement Exam and meet minimum score requirements to show ability to benefit from your education.
 Call the Office of Student Services to schedule an appointment.
 Eligibility for the Federal Pell Grant program is determined by a formula passed into law by Congress and depends on a number called the “EFC.”
 If this number is low enough, you’re eligible for a Federal Pell Grant.
 The lower the number, the larger your award will be.

-The grant amounts range from $574 - $5,645 for the 13-14 year, depending on your EFC calculation, cost of education, and enrollment status.
+The grant amounts vary from year to year, depending on your EFC calculation, cost of education, and enrollment status.

 A need analysis form is required each year for which you apply for a Federal Pell Grant.
 Bevill State uses the “Free Application for Federal Student Aid” as the official college need analysis form.
 Apply electronically at: www.fafsa.ed.gov Bevill State Institution Code: 005733

 While Pell Grant eligibility may be established any time during the academic year, you are encouraged to submit a valid Student Aid Report and all required documentation 14 days prior to the start of the term in which you plan to enroll.